mepcovenkat97/React-Server-Side-Rendering/README.md

 Server Side Rendering(SSR) is done to load pages like normal html pages.
 This is mainly done for optimization purpose in order to deliver the pages in a faster manner and to reduce the load at client side.
 It is __mainly focused on the Mobile Devices__ which is having limited memory and processing power.

 Normal React Application will have a single node server which will serve the application.
-But in SSR we will be having two seperate server one is for serving the pages loaded with data and another is a normal React server.
+But in SSR we will be having a seprate express server which will serve the both Server-Side Rendered files and normal web app files.
 Also the routes will be varying inorder to seperate the pages to be loaded with SSR and normal react pages.

 Implemented with the help of this [Course](https://www.udemy.com/course/server-side-rendering-with-react-and-redux/) from __Udemy__.